Today is a day of celebration after the most important day in the Muslim calendar, the day of Arafat, where pilgrims gather at one place and pray.

 - Once it comes to the boil, reduce the heat to low to simmer, stirring occasionally.

-- When the rice is 3/4 cooked, stir in the sugar, cinnamon and cardamom until dissolved.
-The mixture should be thick and sticky.
+- When the rice is 3/4 cooked, and there’s still a little bit to it, stir in the sugar, cinnamon and cardamom until dissolved.
+Keep stirring until the pudding becomes thick and sticky.

 - Add the coconut milk and the jasmine flower water (optional)